 We do our best to ensure the components of the Toolkit work correctly but inevitably errors will slip through our tests.
 If you find something you think is in error please do report it via the issue tracker associated with the corresponding repository.
 Similarly, if you have a suggestion for new features these can also be added to the issue trackers.
 See our issue tracker information page for a guide on using the issue trackers.

-One of the aims of the toolkit is for all components to be well-tested and reliable.
-Every commit is tested using a Jenkins continuous integration server.
+One of the aims of the Toolkit is for all components to be well-tested and reliable.
+To assist with this we have enabled continuous integration testing using GitHub Actions.
 This means each time the code is changed it is automatically tested to ensure no errors have been introduced.
-You can find the current build status at build.bhptoolkit.org (password protected for security reasons).
+You can find the current build status of various packages on the unit test status page.

 We aim to have consistent naming conventions in use across the Toolkit.
 The current list can be found on the name conventions page.